-Mr. BILL THOMAS (Former Republican Congressman): It is outrageous to provide them 12 years, just outrageous.
+BILL THOMAS: It is outrageous to provide them 12 years, just outrageous.

 ROVNER: That's not what the drug industry says, of course.
 Ken Johnson is senior vice president of PhRMA, the brand name drug company's industry group.

-Mr. KEN JOHNSON (Senior Vice president, PhRMA): Unfortunately, critics ignore the tremendous costs and challenges involved in researching and developing such complex cutting edge medicines.
+KEN JOHNSON: Unfortunately, critics ignore the tremendous costs and challenges involved in researching and developing such complex cutting edge medicines.
 Development costs for innovative biologics can exceed $1.2 billion plus an additional $450 million to build specialized manufacturing facilities.

 ROVNER: Meanwhile, patients who need expensive biotech drugs are caught in the middle.
 Anne Collins(ph) has psoriatic arthritis, a complication of psoriasis.
 She says the biologic drug she takes is nothing short of a miracle.